 - Application process

-The Fund will launch on 12th July 2021 the Closing date for first round applications will be 13th September 2021 with decisions expected by end of October.
+The closing date for first round applications was on 13th September 2021 with decisions expected by end of October.

 Applications can be made using the CFFC online application form using this link: